Delayed Sleep Phase Syndrome

 Society's role in a common sleep problem

-Delayed sleep phase syndrome is a preventable sleep problem that is widespread among adolescents.
+Delayed sleep phase syndrome (DSPS) is a preventable sleep problem that is widespread among adolescents.
 This syndrome describes the inability to fall asleep and wake up at preferred times.
-For instance, teens naturally have their sleep cycle shift towards later in the night.
-So teens often find themselves unable to fall asleep until late in the night and unable to wake up with their alarm in the morning.
-Delayed sleep phase syndrome is caused by erratic sleep habits that confuse your body and prevent it from developing the desired times of falling asleep and waking up.
-The syndrome is often characterized by staying up late and sleeping in on weekends, then waking up early on weekdays and taking an afternoon nap.
-This erratic schedule can make it extremely difficult to wake up in the morning.
-Treatments are behavioral, and include becoming more aware of the importance of consistent sleep patterns and modifying your sleep schedule appropriately.
+In other words, it is often caused by erratic bedtimes and wake times.
+For instance, teens naturally have their sleep cycle shift towards later in the night as they break away from their parents.
+So teens often find themselves unable to fall asleep until late in the night and unable to wake up with their alarm in the morning for a school day that is usually too early for their bodies.
+My colleague, Wendy Troxel gave a great TED Talk on this subject.